 If you’re wondering how to increase storage capacity in your warehouse, a dynamic storage solution may be your best bet.
 Ultimately, keeping operations flowing smoothly requires you to take a proactive approach to storage capacity.
 If you wait until order volume increases or space runs out altogether, it’s too late.

 With the right dynamic storage solution, you can upgrade your existing setup and implement space-saving products without completely overhauling what’s already in place.
-Building on your existing storage solutions is an effective way to increase storage capacity in your warehouse without a whole lot of leg work.
+Building on your existing storage solutions is an effective way to increase your warehouse's storage capacity without a lot of leg work.

-Whether you’re looking to better organize your low-throughout, medium-throughput, or high-throughput SKUs, you’ll have options when it comes to the type of dynamic storage solution you should consider.
+Whether you’re looking to better organize your low-throughout, medium-throughput, or high-throughput SKUs, you’ll have options regarding the dynamic storage solution you should consider.

 UNEX: Warehouse Storage Solutions Built With You in Mind

-At UNEX, we pride ourselves on providing our clients with tailormade dynamic storage solutions that take into account your particular warehousing and order fulfillment needs.
-SKU storage looks different for every business, which is why we work closely with our clients to help them custom-configure the ideal storage solutions for them.
+At UNEX, we pride ourselves on providing our clients with tailormade dynamic storage solutions that consider your particular warehousing and order fulfillment needs.
+SKU storage looks different for every business, so we work closely with our clients to help them custom-configure the ideal storage solutions.

 Check out our custom configurators to create the exact UNEX solution you need to optimize workflows and maximize warehouse storage.
 Using our 3D sandbox environment, you can virtually create a space-saving storage solution with your particular needs in mind.
-From there, you can download your designs and work with the UNEX team to bring your ideas to life.
+You can download your designs and work with the UNEX team to bring your ideas to life.

-If you have any questions or want to learn more about how to increase storage capacity in your warehouse, don’t hesitate to contact us today.
+If you have any questions or want to learn more about increasing storage capacity in your warehouse, don’t hesitate to contact us today.